aboli-mahajan/ADM-movie-recommendation/README.txt

 SETUP
 ************************************************************************************************************************

-1. Unzip the folder.
+1. Unzip the folder

-2. Navigate to the project folder called 'team3-project'.
+2. Navigate to the project folder called 'team3-project'

-3. If gradle exists, then run the command 'gradle run' in the command prompt.
+3. If gradle exists, then run the command 'gradle run' in the command prompt

-4. Otherwise run 'gradlew.bat' for Windows or './gradlew' for Linux systems and then run 'gradle run' command.
+4. Otherwise run 'gradlew.bat' for Windows or './gradlew' for Linux systems and then run 'gradle run' command

 ************************************************************************************************************************
 OTHER NOTES
 ************************************************************************************************************************

 1. The database has a slight modification.
-We have added columns for username and email address and fixed columns that had incomplete values.
+We have added columns for username and email address and fixed columns that had incomplete values

-2. You may try one of the email addresses - "Cody.Almeda@gmail.com", "Edwin.Frankel@gmail.com", "Crissy.Siemens@gmail.com" and "Kay.Kriner@gmail.com" for testing menu case 4.
+2. You may try one of the email addresses - "Cody.Almeda@gmail.com", "Edwin.Frankel@gmail.com", "Crissy.Siemens@gmail.com" and "Kay.Kriner@gmail.com" for testing menu case 4

+3. Some movies to try out are: 'History Boys', 'Brokeback Mountain', 'Elizabethtown', 'Big Short'

 R&D aspects
-- Developed a genre similarity and rating distance based algorithm for recommendation.
+- Developed a genre similarity and rating distance based algorithm for recommendation
-- Wrote a test code to create a matrix of all movies and the genres they belong to.
+- Wrote a test code to create a matrix of all movies and the genres they belong to
-- Deferred using this matrix until future releases for finding similarities between the movies viewed by a user and the ones from the database.
+- Deferred using this matrix until future releases for finding similarities between the movies viewed by a user and the ones from the database